20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Steps: Fill the balloon with kinetic sand using a funnel.
 Kinetic sand requires slow, patient filling as it does not pour as freely as regular flour.
 Fill to golf ball size for a dense, satisfying squeeze.
 Double-balloon the squishy by stretching a second balloon over the first for extra durability.
 Tie both layers securely.
 The kinetic sand filling creates a dense, moldable squeeze that holds its shape briefly before slowly flowing back endlessly satisfying for kids who love tactile sensory play.

-Craft 4: Water Bead Squishy
+Craft 4: Water Bead DIY Squishy Crafts

 Water Bead Squishy